Pink-Crab/HTTP/README.md

 * 0.2.3 - Added in `HTTP_Helper` class, patched `ServerRequest` `fromGloabls` to include the raw $_POST in its body.
 * 0.2.2 - Added the helper for wrapping data as json in Stream
 * 0.2.1 - Removed die() from end of Emit calls and just returned back void.
 Die to happen at other end
-* 0.2.0 - Moved from Guzzle being injected in constructor to using cusom HTTP (pink crab).
+* 0.2.0 - Moved from Guzzle being injected in constructor to using custom HTTP (pink crab).
 Plug move to composer format.